 You must check if you have qualified for a Final in your class.
-Details of who is in each final and their lane numbers are displayed on the Live results service.
+The Live results service displays details of who is in each final and their lane numbers.
 Please wait at least 15 minutes after the last heat before checking the details of lane draws for the resultant finals.